mdepha01/AWS-Projects/RedshiftLabs/LoadingData/resources/README.md

 - **Check Ignore header rows**
 - **Done**
 - **Target table options** select your serverless work group -- Database = dev -- Schema = public -- Table = nation -- Load data -- Notification of Loading data from a local file succeeded would be shown on top.

+**Running Analyze**

+To collect table statistics after loading data to a table analyze can be used however, it might impact performance.
+Redshift automatiacally runs the analyze query during low peak hours.
+The analyze query can be seen below.

+analyze table_name ;

+**Vacuum**

+After running a table delete Redshift does a soft deletion i.e the rows are not actually deleted however, they are marked for deletion hence during an update the new data is inserted into the marked rows.
+To reclaim space immediatelty after deletion Vacuum query can be ran.